osmandapp/web/main/docs/user/navigation/auto-car.md

 ## Additional features

-Additional features help you customize the display and operation of OsmAnd in Android Auto to suit your personal needs.
+In addition to the basic features of the OsmAnd app in Android Auto that provide convenient navigation in your vehicle, there are a number of additional features that enhance the user experience and make navigation more personalized, comfortable, and efficient.

 ### Voice prompts